Is cannabis best before sex, after, or both?

 The body’s endocannabinoid system (ECS) is a complex system that has evolved over millions of years.
 Its main role is to maintain homeostasis in the body.
 Scientists only discovered this system recently as they were exploring the effects of THC.
 During their research, they discovered that the system had remarkably similar structures to compounds in the cannabis plant.
 These similarities, they discovered, are what make the relationship between cannabis and the ECS so powerful [2].

 For instance, when someone consumes THC (tetrahydrocannabinol), the cannabinoid receptor expression will likely initiate a psychoactive response and might give the user a sense of euphoria.
-By contrast, the cannabinoid CBD (cannabidiol) will initiate a different kind of expression, that may relate to relief or relaxation.
+By contrast, the cannabinoid CBD (cannabidiol) might initiate a different kind of expression, that may relate to relief or relaxation.
 However, more research is needed to determine the precise effects of CBD.

 How cannabis could impact your post-sex experience

 Imagine that you’ve had a delightful romantic experience with your lover.
 You lie back on the bed, happy and fulfilled.
-Though this can be a wonderful feeling, sometimes other feelings can creep in, like social awkwardness, residual pain, or even existential sadness.
+Though this can be a wonderful feeling, sometimes other feelings can creep in, like social awkwardness, discomfort or even existential sadness.
 Some people find that cannabis can be a welcome friend in these moments.

 First of all, cannabis gives you something to do to deflect from that twinge of emptiness or separation that you might feel.
 Lighting up a cannabis pre-roll, or enjoying a delicious edible infuses your moment with smells, tastes, and textures.
 Then, after the cannabinoids have done their delicate work, your body and mind might begin to relax and invite a deeper sense of connection with your partner.
-Tactile sensations may feel comforting and intimate again.
-Pain might dissipate and, depending on the cannabinoid, you may feel a blissful euphoria.
+Tactile sensations may feel comforting and intimate again and, depending on the cannabinoid, you may feel a blissful euphoria.

 Of course, these experiences are just examples of what you might feel.
 Cannabis affects people in different ways, so it’s always important to start low and go slow if you are new to cannabis.